projektkurs-datascience/20-21/README.md

 - Problem Set 1: Basic introduction to R and a short introduction to ggplot as well as a small introduction to data frames.
 [Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1857656)
 - Problem Set 2: Basic introduction how to get data into R, join different datasets and manipulate datasets.
 Here we introduce the basic dyplr syntax.
 [Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067683)
+- Problem Set 3: Introduction to ggplot and how to make plots effective and visually appealing.
+Animated graphs as well as maps are also included in this section.
+[Here is the link to the RStudio Cloud to test this problem set](https://rstudio.cloud/project/1067712)

 If you like to give these problem sets a try just klick on the above link for every problem set and it will open up an RStudio Cloud project with the respective problem set.